 In order to determine the proper SSAP No. 100 classification for each instrument, the Company obtains from its independent pricing service the pricing procedures and inputs used to price the instrument.
 The Company analyzes this information, taking into account asset type, rating and liquidity, to determine what inputs are observable and unobservable in order to determine the proper SSAP No. 100 level.
-For those valued internally, a determination is made as to whether all relevant inputs are observable or unobservable in order to classify correctly.
+For those valued internally, a determination is made as to whether all relevant inputs are observable in order to classify correctly.

-All of the Company's Level 1 and Level 2 invested assets held at December 31, 2015 and 2014 were priced using either independent pricing services or available market prices to determine fair value.
+All of the Company's Level 1 and Level 2 invested assets held at December 31, 2016 and 2015 were priced using either independent pricing services or available market prices to determine fair value.
 The Company classifies such instruments in active markets as Level 1 and those not in active markets as Level 2.
 The residential mortgage backed securities which are valued in the manner described above are all classified as Level 3.
 Those for which the individual pricing service value is used are classified as Level 2.

-The quantitative disclosures about the fair value measurements for each major category of assets at December 31, 2015 and 2014 were as follows:
+The quantitative disclosures about the fair value measurements for each major category of assets, at the lower of amortized cost or fair value, at December 31, 2016 and 2015 were as follows:

-Do ecember 31, 2015 Quoted Prices in Active Markets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+De ecember 31, 2016 Quoted Prices in Active Markets (Level 1) (Amounts in Significant Other Observable Inputs (Level 2) thousands) Significant Unobservable Inputs (Level 3)

-A (Amounts in tiiousanus)

 Assets:

+Corporate bonds \$ 3,494 - 3,494 -

+Mortgage backed 1,357 1,357

+Total available-for-sale securities 4,851 4,851

+Common stock 4,927 4,927

+Total common stock securities 4,927 4,927

+Total assets classified by SSAP No. 100(1) \$ 9,778 9,778

+Percentage of total 100% 0% 100% 0%

+(1) The investments classified as Bonds and Preferred stock, carried at amortized cost, Certificates of deposit, Other long-term investments, and Short-term investments are outside the scope of SSAP No. 100 and, therefore, not disclosed in the table as invested assets classified by SSAP No. 100.

+De ecember 31, 2015 Quoted Prices in Active Markets (Level 1) (Amounts in Significant Other Observable Inputs (Level 2) thousands) Significant Unobservable Inputs (Level 3)

+Assets:

 Corporate bonds \$ 7,679 - 7,679 -

 Mortgage backed 1,359 1,359

 Total available-for-sale securities 9,038 9,038

 Common stock 4,171 4,171

 Total common stock securities 4,171 4,171

 Total assets classified by SSAP No. 100(1) \$ 13,209 13,209

 Percentage of total 100% 0% 100% 0%

-(1) The investments classified as Bonds and Preferred stocks, at amortized cost, Certificates of deposit, Other long-term investments, and Short-term investments are outside the scope of SSAP No. 100 and, therefore, not disclosed in the table as invested assets classified by SSAP No. 100.

-De ecember 31, 2014 Quoted Prices in Active Markets (Level 1) (Amounts in Significant Other Observable Inputs (Level 2) thousands) Significant Unobservable Inputs (Level 3)

-Assets:

-Corporate bonds \$ 4,236 - 4,236 -

-Mortgage backed 2,415 2,415

-Total available-for-sale securities 6,651 6,651

-Total assets classified by SSAP No. 100(1) \$ 6,651 6,661 -

-Percentage of total 100% 0% 100% 0%

-(1) The investments classified as Bonds and Preferred stocks, at amortized cost, Certificates of deposit, Other long-term investments, and Short-term investments are outside the scope of SSAP No. 100 and, therefore, not disclosed in the table as invested assets classified by SSAP No. 100.
+(1) The investments classified as Bonds and Preferred stocks, carried at amortized cost, Certificates of deposit, Other long-term investments, and Short-term investments are outside the scope of SSAP No. 100 and, therefore, not disclosed in the table as invested assets classified by SSAP No. 100.

 Level 1 includes exchange-traded securities.
 Level 2 securities are comprised of securities whose fair value was determined using observable market inputs.
-Investments classified as Level 3 are comprised of certain mortgage backed securities that values provided by an independent pricing service or quoted market prices were not used, many of which are not publicly traded or are not actively traded.

-The Company had no securities associated with the Level 3 assets for the years ended December 31, 2015 and 2014.
+The Company had no securities associated with the Level 3 assets for the years ended December 31, 2016 and 2015.